The Font Manager

 (github repository)

-Maybe you'll also see what I mean by "side-by-side" comparison of "how to" vs. "how not to" and by my pontification here-in about the sad state of affairs in Open Source in general and with certain of their main actors, such as freetype.
+Maybe you'll also see what I mean by "side-by-side" comparison of "how to" vs. "how not to" and by my pontification here-in about the sad state of affairs in Open Source in general and with certain of the main actors, such as freetype.

 I should have known.
 This always happens.
-I try my utmost to read and understand software like that because I want to know how it actually works and how did "they" implement the solution.
+I try my utmost to read and understand software like that because I want to know how it works and how did "they" implement the solution.
 And, every single time, I get so frustrated with the sloppiness and vast unreadability and total intermingling of solution components that I just throw up my hands and say "Enough!!"..
 And start over completely from scratch using the root documentation (if I can find it) and get it done right from the get-go.

 The Windows Direct2D system

 That solution being Direct2D.
-I had not used that before.
+I had never used that before.
 I have a huge amount of graphics software in OpenGL and in plain old GDI (and in GDI+), but I was unfamiliar with Direct2D.
 There's also a DWrite API which did exactly what I needed in terms of rasterizing text, but it also seemed to require way too much reliance on associated windows Fonts APIs.
 No Way, I went to a lot of trouble implementing everything font related myself, I wasn't going to let Windows API take over that stuff.
 To put another way, I wanted "rasterization", not "font rasterization".

 When I discovered the power of Direct2D, I created yet another COM Object, the Graphics Renderer and moved ALL rendering of any kind over to it.
 Specifically from both the PostScript Interpreter, AND this object.
-Now, neither of these two do any sort of rendering at all, instead they communicate with the Graphics Renderer to do it - and that, my friends, is software intetration, and through the effort, another powerfull software system is born, eminently useful in a plethora of environments and applications.
+Now, neither of these two do any sort of rendering at all, instead they communicate with the Graphics Renderer to do it - and that, my friends, is software integration, and through that effort, another powerfull software system is born, eminently useful in a plethora of environments and applications.

 If there's another graphics API that would be better, or on a different platform, write it.
 It's that simple, the Graphics Renderer could be replaced with something else with zero impact on it's current clients, that's the point of software integration.